ryanlonergan/ryanlonergan.github.io/portfolio/readme.md

 Here is a collection of different projects I have done, ranging from course work to personal endeavors.
 Take a look and feel free to reach out if you have any questions, ideas or suggestions.

-After not updating my site for a long time and returning to it, I came to realize that a lot of my projects are simply too old and do not reflect my skills entirely anymore.
-However, I am in a sort of limbo where I can't share too much of my recent work due to NDA's and ownership.
-Currently, I am exploring ways to highlight recent projects and my skill set openly, but it may take some time.
-Please feel free to ask for more info directly or check this page later if you are interested in my work.
+This portfolio offers a glimpse into my experience and capabilities.
+However, please be aware that many of my latest and most innovative projects cannot be publicly displayed due to NDA's and ownership.
+For more information on my recent work, please don't hesitate to reach out.
 {:.note}

 <br>